-Calculate inventory carrying cost, compare benchmarks, and use EOQ, JIT, and warehouse improvements to reduce holding costs and free cash.
+Learn the inventory carrying cost formula, a worked example, and practical EOQ, JIT, and warehouse tactics to cut holding costs and free cash.

 Author: (original)